Family travel essentials

 We have this headset for Travis because we take an iPad with movies on the plane.
 Its specifically for little ones so fits nice and snug as its name suggests.

 The headphones actually fold up super small, and you can disconnect the jack cable from the headset to make it safer to transport them.
 This also means you can replace the jack if it gets broken without needing a whole new headset.

-There are a few extras we take for Travis that not just any traveler would need.
+There are a few extra family travel essentials we take for Travis that not just any traveller would need.